Legal, cookies and privacy

 - Accepting your instructions

-- All these Holman Fenwick Willan entities, firms and offices are collectively referred to in these Terms and Conditions as the "HFW group members".
+- All these Holman Fenwick Willan entities, firms, offices and associated firms are collectively referred to in these Terms and Conditions as the "HFW group members".
 References in these Terms and Conditions to "we", "us", "our" and "the firm" refer to Holman Fenwick Willan LLP or other relevant HFW group member as appropriate to the circumstances.
 References to a "partner" are to a member of one of the HFW group members that is a limited liability partnership, or a partner in one of our partnerships operating in Hong Kong or Australia.

 - Your instructions are accepted by the HFW group member specified in our letter of engagement or, if no group member is specified, the HFW group member which operates the primary office from which our services to you are provided.
 Our retainer by you is governed by the terms of our letter of engagement and these terms and conditions.
 We shall not be obliged to carry out any work outside the scope set out in our letter of engagement.
 If there is a conflict between our letter of engagement and these terms and conditions, our letter of engagement shall prevail.